peter-mcconnell/petermcconnell.com/content/posts/linuxtools.md

 df
 --

+When: you're aware of disk space issues and want to check the current availability.

 The `df` (Disk Free) command is a command-line utility in Linux that allows users to view the amount of available and used disk space on their system.
 It can be used to identify if a disk is approaching or at capacity.

 To use `df`, you simply need to enter the command followed by any desired options.
 The following command will display the total amount of available and used disk space on the system: